 This is a good way to put in info, since there is less scrolling.
 On the other hand you need to know in what window/card you are supposed to put your facts.
 This is however not a big problem, you learn fast.
 It is an “old-fashioned” way to put info into databases on a Mac.
 And that is essentially what you do.

 MacFamilyTree uses a more “modern” way, all info is entered in a list.
 No cards, just a long list.
 The upside is that you don’t have to click around in different cards, the backside is that there can be a lot of scrolling when you have a lot of info.

 As I see it these ways to enter input is just a matter of taste, and I can’t really say I prefer one before the other.

 MacFamilyTree also has a dark mode.
 However this follows the settings in your system, you can’t choose light mode in MacFamilyTree and dark mode in your system.
 Myself I prefer to work in light mode in my genealogy, so it is a small minus.
-On the other hand the look/UI of Reunion doesn’t feel as if it has developed much for the last 30 years.
+Also, MacFamilyTree is rather cluttered and it can be difficult to actually find all the reports and views.
+On the other hand the look/UI of Reunion doesn’t feel as if it has developed much for the last 20 years.